Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 ## Step 1: Create a new genezio project
 If you already have a genezio project deployed, you can skip to [Step 2: Initialize an Upstash Redis database](#step-2-initialize-an-upstash-redis-database).

-Otherwise, you can create a new genezio project by running the following next steps.
+Otherwise, you can create a new genezio project by running the following steps.

 First, you have to install `genezio` from npmjs: